This is The Place – The story of a poem.

-In 2012, charity Forever Manchester commissioned local poet Tony Walsh (aka Longfella) to create a poem to encapsulate the spirit of Greater Manchester, to celebrate our local communities and help explain what Forever Manchester does.
+In 2012, charity Forever Manchester commissioned local poet Tony Walsh (aka Longfella) to create a poem that encapsulates the spirit of Greater Manchester, sum up what makes this place, its people and communities so great, and help explain what Forever Manchester does and its approach to working with local communities.

 Manchester Arena – 22nd May 2017